 Historical Studies in Industrial Relations, Vol. 37, No. 1, pp. 222-228

-Eurofound (2021) UK: Working Life in the COVID-19 pandemic 2020, Eurofound, Dublin.

 European Commission (2016) The role of social partners in the design and implementation of policies and reforms, European Commission, Brussels.

 European Parliament (2014) Directive 2002/14/EC and of the Council of 11 March 2002 establishing a general framework for informing and consulting employees in the European Community